-1. certain (a trust pursuant to the provisions of Article V of the Plan.
-The Employer, or employees (or holders of certain positions with Employer) as named on page 6 of option Agreement shall be the Trustee.
-2. [] in Employ a trust pursuant to a separate written trust agreement entered into between the ver and the bank or trust company named on page 5 of this Adoption Agreement.
-3. [] in one or more annuity contracts meeting the requirements of Code § 401(f).
-4. [X] in a separate Agreen a custodial account meeting the requirements of Code § 401(f), pursuant to a e written agreement with the Custodian named on page 4 of this Adoption nent.
-D. ELIGI BLE EMPLOYEES.
+- 1. [] in a trust pursuant to the provisions of Article V of the Plan.
+The Employer, or certain employees (or holders of certain positions with Employer) as named on page 6 of this Adoption Agreement shall be the Trustee. - 2. [] in a trust pursuant to a separate written trust agreement entered into between the Employer and the bank or trust company named on page 5 of this Adoption Agreement. - 3. [] in one or more annuity contracts meeting the requirements of Code § 401(f). - 4.
+[X] in a custodial account meeting the requirements of Code § 401(f), pursuant to a separate written agreement with the Custodian named on page 4 of this Adoption Agreement.

+D. ELIGIBLE EMPLOYEES.
 (Check each box that applies.)

+"Employee" shall mean:

-"Emplo oyee" shall mean: 1 [X] any full-time employee working 40 or more hours per week 2.
-[X] any permanent part-time employee working fewer than 40 hours per week.
-3 any seasonal, temporary or similar part-time employee 4. [] any elected or appointed official 5 [] any independent contractor who performs services for and receives any type of compensation from the Employer (or any agency, department, subdivision or instrumentality of the Employer) for whom services are rendered.
-If Box D.4 is not checked, elected or appointed officials will not be treated as Employees and will not be eligible to participate in the Plan, without regard to whether they are treated as common-law employees or independent contractors for other purposes.
-The following are the additional requirements or limitations, if any, for one or more of the specified class(es) of employees to be eligible to participate in the Plan:
+- 1. [X] any full-time employee working 40 or more hours per week - 2.
+[X] any permanent part-time employee working fewer than 40 hours per week. - 3. [] any seasonal, temporary or similar part-time employee - 4. [] any elected or appointed official - 5. [] any independent contractor who performs services for and receives any type of compensation from the Employer (or any agency, department, subdivision or instrumentality of the Employer) for whom services are rendered.
+If Box D.4 is not checked, elected or appointed officials will not be treated as Employees and will not be eligible to participate in the Plan, without regard to whether they are treated as common-law employees or independent contractors for other purposes The following are the additional requirements or limitations, if any, for one or more of the specified class(es) of employees to be eligible to participate in the Plan: